 - Start teaching!

-Florida’s homeschool community is large and welcoming.
+Fortunately, the homeschool community is large and welcoming.
 You’ll find support groups, co-ops, and activities throughout the state.
-Plus, all that sunshine makes field trips pretty great.
-Welcome to Florida homeschooling!
+Moreover, all that sunshine makes field trips pretty great.
+Welcome to Sunshine State homeschooling!

 Related State Guides